Club Rules and Byelaws

 8. The rate of entrance and subscription fee for each category of membership shall be fixed by the Committee following the Annual General Meeting in each year and shall become operative on 1st January in the year following.

-9. Members allocated space in the club boat park shall pay an annual fee of such a sum as the Committee shall from time to time prescribe.
-All members shall become liable to pay the Entrance fee (if any) and their first annual subscription upon election to the club and thereafter on the first day of January in each year; provided that a member elected after the first day of October in any year shall not be required to pay any subscription in respect of the year of election, but shall pay, on election, the Entrance fee and the annual subscription in respect of the year following election.
-The entrance fee may be waived at the discretion of the Committee for Junior and Student members.
+9. Members allocated space in the club boat park shall pay a fee of such a sum as the Committee shall from time to time prescribe.
+All members shall become liable to pay the Entrance fee (if any) and their first subscription, upon election to the club and thereafter on the first day of January in each year or according to a schedule of fees as prescribed by the Committee.
+The entrance fee may be waived at the discretion of the Committee.

 10. Every member shall furnish the Membership Secretary with an up to date address which shall be recorded in the register of Members and any notice sent to such address shall be deemed to have been duly delivered.